aguajardoc/volcanic-simulation/README.md

 ### 4. Open the .mlapp file on the left side of the App Designer
 ### 5. Press F5 to run
 ### 6. Play with the app's features ;)

+## Note
+The code.m file allows visualization of the code without downloading the .mlapp file